Benjamin Church (ranger): Legacy

 Church kept notes on his tactics and operations in 1675-1676.
 His work was eventually published in 1716 as Entertaining Passages relating to Philip's War.
 Church was the great-grandfather of Dr. Benjamin Church, the first "Surgeon General" (though that title came later) of the Continental Army.
 Dr. Church, thought to have been a staunch Whig, was later arrested by General George Washington as a suspected spy for British General Thomas Gage.

 Rogers Rangers and Gorham's Rangers were militia developed according to the tradition begun by Church.

 In 1992, in honor of his innovative tactical methods, Church was inducted into the U.S. Army Ranger Hall of Fame.
 A bronze Ranger Tab was affixed to his gravestone to mark this.

+The main character in the movie The Patriot (2000) is loosely based on Church (as well as other historical figures) and references the guerrilla tactics Church used in previous engagements.
+The movie features Mel Gibson starring as Benjamin Martin.
+Benjamin Church died 57 years before the American Revolutionary War started in 1775.

 The Rhode Island Society of Colonial Wars placed a plaque near Colonel Church's grave in honor of his leadership and bravery during King Philip's War.